brandonedits/ibdb/README.md

 ## Deployment Instructions

-URLROOT needs to be defined to to correctly display the front end.
+URLROOT needs to be defined to correctly display the front end.

-[1] Add database book_review in XAMPP or your preferred program
+[1] Add database "book_review" in phpmyadmin

 [2] import book_review.sql to new db

-[3] Open app/config/config.php in notepad

-[4] Edit line 13 to point to project directory ('http://localhost/project').

 [3] Start web application